Keyboard shortcuts

 • hosts/server/: Configurations for server systems.

-• hosts/shared/: Shared configuration modules applied across multiple hosts.
+• hosts/shared/: Shared host configuration still used across multiple hosts.

 • hosts/secrets.yaml: Root-level encrypted secrets for host configurations.